zunjae/AnYme/README.md

 # Features

-* Synchronize with MyAnimeList. **The app can detect how many episodes you have watched!**
+* Synchronize with MyAnimeList to update what episodes you watched!**
 * **Built-in AdBlocker** which blocks annoying ads and trackers
 * Find Similar and Related Anime from shows you're watching
 * Read information about an anime